Coalpha/code-golf/orderings/README.md

 ```ts
 orderings(ary: Array<String>) : Array<String>
 ```

-It takes an Array of Strings and returns all permuations of the strings concatenated.
+It takes an Array of Strings and returns all permutations of the strings concatenated.

 ```js
 orderings(['foo', 'bar']); // => ['foobar', 'barfoo']
 ```